camunda/blog.camunda.org/content/post/2020/01/camunda-modeler-3.6.0-released.md

 title = "Camunda Modeler 3.6 Released"
 +++

 We are happy to announce the Camunda Modeler v3.6.0 release.
-Along numerous minor improvements it ships a new feature to start process instances right from the app and a brand new updates notification mechanism.
+Along numerous minor improvements it ships a new feature to start process instances right from the app.
+A brand new updates notification mechanism ensures you won't ever miss an update again.

 [Download the latest release](https://camunda.com/download/modeler/) and start modeling.